pabvald/uva-faqs/README.md

 <hr>

 # University of Valladolid (UVA) FAQS
-Obtaining and processing of the frequently asked questions (FAQs) from the [International Relations page](https://relint.uva.es/internacional/english/students/welcome-guide/faq/) and the [School Doctorate page](https://escueladoctorado.uva.es/export/sites/doctorado/faqs/AAFF/?lang=en) of the University of Valladolid in **Spanish** and **English**.
+Obtaining and processing of the frequently asked questions (FAQs) from the [International Relations page](https://relint.uva.es/internacional/english/students/welcome-guide/faq/) and the [Doctoral School page](https://escueladoctorado.uva.es/export/sites/doctorado/faqs/AAFF/?lang=en) of the University of Valladolid in **Spanish** and **English**.

 The questions are stored in both CSV and JSON formats.
 Each file has the following 2 fields: